Last updated on January 15th, 2022 at 10:23 pm

 - While loading the machine make sure to keep your hands safe from crushing.

-- Keeps your hands free form other appliances while switching on the splitter motor if you are using gas or electric power units.
+- Keeps your hands free from other appliances while switching on the splitter motor if you are using gas or electric power units.

 - Read the manual carefully or ask for help if you are using it for the first time.